 Our CDH story starts out at my 19 week ultrasound.
-I had been seeing a Neonatologist as a precaution because my last pregnancy ended quite devastingly at 22 weeks due to twin to twin transfusion syndrome.
-They were twin boys & I can't quite begin to explain that loss.
+I had been seeing a neonatologist as a precaution because my last pregnancy ended quite devastingly at 22 weeks due to twin-to-twin transfusion syndrome.
+They were twin boys and I can't quite begin to explain that loss.
 Having had 2 other children born healthy, with uneventful births, this was a blow.
-So as you can imagine when we found out at 19 weeks my baby had a life threatening birth defect, I thought to myself, why was I being punished?
+So, as you can imagine, when we found out at 19 weeks my baby had a life-threatening birth defect, I thought to myself, why was I being punished?
 Haven't I suffered enough?
 I was in shock, at a loss for words.
-Even my doctor, knowing my past history, cried with me in the room as he tried explaining what we & our baby would have to face with a CDH diagnosis.
+Even my doctor, knowing my past history, cried with me in the room as he tried explaining what we and our baby would have to face with a CDH diagnosis.

-The next few weeks & months of pregnancy would be filled with worry & uncertainty.
-Many doctors visits, specialists, amniocentesis, etc. I didn't get to enjoy my pregnancy like most pregnant women do.
+The next few weeks and months of pregnancy would be filled with worry and uncertainty.
+Many doctor visits, specialists, amniocentesis, etc. I didn't get to enjoy my pregnancy like most pregnant women do.
 No registry, for I was uncertain my baby would even survive.
-Didn't help matters when one doctor suggested termination.
-We began doing online research to educate ourselves & we came across Dr. David Kays in Gainesville, Fl.
-Called right away for an appt & were seen relatively quickly.
-After out first appt, we were offered hope for the very first time.
+It didn't help matters when one doctor suggested termination.
+We began doing online research to educate ourselves and we came across Dr. David Kays in Gainesville, FL.
+We called right away for an appointment and were seen relatively quickly.
+After our first appointment, we were offered hope for the very first time.
 We felt a glimmer of hope for our unborn son.
-We live in Orlando, so I relocated to Gainesville & stayed with a family member that happened to live there.
-A true blessing.
-I left my other two children in the care of my husband & family members during this transition.
-Quite difficult leaving young children at home, but I had to do whatever it took to get my son the best possible medical care.
+We live in Orlando, so I relocated to Gainesville and stayed with a family member who happened to live there - a true blessing.
+I left my other two children in the care of my husband and family members during this transition.
+It was quite difficult leaving young children at home; but I had to do whatever it took to get my son the best possible medical care.

-Grayson was born at 38 weeks with a left sided hernia, operated on at a day old & spent 30 days in the NICU.
+Grayson was born at 38 weeks with a left-sided hernia, operated on at a day old and spent 30 days in the NICU.
 No ECMO.
 He came home without a feeding tube, without the need for oxygen.
-He basically sailed through the process like a rockstar!
+He basically sailed through the process like a rock star!
 A true miracle if you ask me!
 I was a nervous wreck bringing him home.
-I couldn't believe that this tiny baby that was hooked up to all these machines & wires was going home with me.
-Grayson had Occupational & Speech therapy when he was around 2.
-Had 2 subsequent minor surgeries.
-One for an incisional hernia repair & one for an epigastric hernia.
+I couldn't believe that this tiny baby who was hooked up to all these machines & wires was going home with me.
+Grayson had occupational and speech therapy when he was around 2.
+He also had 2 subsequent minor surgeries: one for an incisional hernia repair and one for an epigastric hernia.
 He's now 9 1/2 years old.
-He's a straight A, gifted student, a gaming enthusiast who is looking forward to going into the 5th grade!
-He's the apple of my eye & completed our family of 5.
-He is healthy & happy.
-He has seasonal allergies & occasional reflux that started about a year ago.
-We're getting the reflux checked out with an upcoming appt to Dr. Kays.
+He's a gifted student (with straight A's!) and a gaming enthusiast who is looking forward to going into the 5th grade!
+He's the apple of my eye and completed our family of 5.
+He is healthy and happy.
+He has seasonal allergies and occasional reflux that started about a year ago.
+We're getting the reflux checked out with an upcoming appointment to Dr. Kays.
 I still worry about him more than what's probably typical.

 I admit, I baby him.
 I know I shouldn't, but I do.
-My husband gets on to me about that.
-Every time he gets a stomach virus, a cold or cough, my mind always wanders & thinks the worse.
+My husband gets on me about that.
+Every time he gets a stomach virus, a cold or cough, my mind always wanders and thinks the worst.
 I do believe I have a form of PTSD.
-No matter how well he's doing now, the trauma & worry I felt long ago never really fades from my memory.
-I know I breezed through the story & I don't want to discount what we went through because it was tough especially in the early days.
-It was filled with constant worry, many follow up appts, many precautionary measures, but I'm thankful that his course was a relatively easy one compared to others.
-I can't begin to explain my gratitude to Dr. Kays, Joy & his CDH team.
+No matter how well he's doing now, the trauma and worry I felt long ago never really fades from my memory.
+I know I breezed through the story and I don't want to discount what we went through, because it was tough especially in the early days.
+It was filled with constant worry, many follow up appointments and many precautionary measures.
+But I'm thankful that Grayson's course was a relatively easy one compared to others.
+I can't begin to explain my gratitude to Dr. Kays, Joy and his CDH team.
 I will forever be in their debt.
-My son is more than just thriving, the possibilities are limitless for him!
+He is more than just thriving; the possibilities are limitless for him!